oroinc/documentation/user/back-office/system/websites/web-configuration/commerce/customers/website-contact-us.rst

    .. image:: /user/img/system/websites/web_configuration/ContactUsWeb.png

-4. Clear the **Use Organization** check box to change the organization-wide setting.
+4. Clear the **Use Organization** checkbox to change the organization-wide setting.

-5. In **Contact Requests**, select the *Allow Contact Requests* check box to enable the Contact Us form.
+5. In **Contact Requests**, select the *Allow Contact Requests* checkbox to enable the Contact Us form.

-   To disable it in the storefront, clear the check box.
+   To disable it in the storefront, clear the checkbox.
 You can still use the :ref:`Contact Us widget <user-guide--landing-pages-create>` in your web catalog pages.

 6. Click **Save Settings**.